About Rock Point

 A welcoming sanctuary in the heart of Burlington.

 Since 1855, Rock Point has served as a unique center of the Episcopal Church in Vermont, welcoming friends and neighbors attracted to its natural beauty and its peaceful, quiet, and social embrace.
 Each year, nearly 10,000 people come to Rock Point, finding a place to walk, seek solitude, learn, play, sing, pray, think, share, and be.

 Rock Point is a special place of wonderment and rejuvenation, of discovery and transformation; where friend and stranger, teacher and student, parent and child, can reconnect with the land, themselves, and each other.
 The land at Rock Point embodies the experiences of all that have left pieces of themselves behind.
 Whether through a reflective walk along the shores of Lake Champlain, the warm embrace of a friendship forged at Rock Point Camp, the seeds sown at Rock Point Gardens, the connections uncovered at a workshop in The Rock Point Center, or the challenges overcome at Rock Point School, the network at Rock Point invites welcomed guests to leave a piece of themselves.
 Visitors from all backgrounds are invited to share Rock Point.

-Rock Point, a property of the Episcopal Church in Vermont, serving as a home for the Bishop and a place for education, is dedicated to the Christian mission “to restore all things to unity with God and each other in Christ.”
+Rock Point, a property of the Episcopal Church in Vermont, serving as a home for the diocese office and a place for education, is dedicated to the Christian mission “to restore all things to unity with God and each other in Christ.”
 Rock Point seeks to express its mission through the following:

 To be a welcoming sanctuary of spirituality, creativity, community, education, training, and environmental stewardship.